Speak to a specialist solicitor at our law firm in North Yorkshire.

 The Courts are more and more often seen as a last resort in cases such as these, and more individuals are looking to resolve children matters through mediation.
 This is a less formal and less stressful approach to Court proceedings, and involves both parties attending a meeting with an impartial mediator to try to reach a resolution on matters concerning children.
-Find out more about Mediation, how it can help and our Family mediation service.

 Please be aware there is now a requirement of the Court before issuing proceedings that parties must demonstrate that an attempt was made to settle the matter through mediation, even if the other party does not attend.
 This will only be waived in circumstances where it is clear that mediation is not appropriate, such as significant previous domestic violence.